scality/utapi/README.md

     -v, --verbose
 ```

-A typical call to list metrics for a bucket `demo` to Utapi in a https enabled
+An example call to list metrics for a bucket `demo` to Utapi in a https enabled
 deployment would be

 ```